UANATACA/VOL-REPO/vol_gui.md

 > STEP 4: Launch the service.

-Run:
+Run this command:

 	docker-compose up -d

 </br>

-> STEP 5: Web settings.
+> STEP 5: Service settings.

 See <a href="#section/Configuration/Service-settings">service settings</a> configuration section.